kptdev/kpt/docs/design-docs/08-package-variant.md

 #### Order of Mutation During Creation
 Note that the KRM function pipeline defined in the Kptfile runs every time Porch saves the package.
+The package variant controller will save the Draft package after performing all the requested mutations.
 Thus, the Draft package will undergo mutations in this order during creation:

 1. Package Context Injections
-1. Kptfile KRM Function Pipeline
 1. PackageVariant KRM Function Pipeline
-1. Kptfile KRM Function Pipeline
 1. Config Injection
 1. Kptfile KRM Function Pipeline